-We illustrate the system model in Fig. 1.
-We model users with four attributes, (i) how much money they can pay (willingness to pay, γ), (ii) how much data they want to use (traffic demand, φ), (iii) how long their data can tolerate (delay profile, α), and (iv) how they move (WiFi contact probability, e).
+We summarize the system model in Fig. 1.
+We model users with four attributes, (i) how much money they can pay (willingness to pay, $\gamma$ ), (ii) how much data they want to use (traffic demand, $\phi$ ), (iii) how delay-tolerant each user is (delay profile, $\alpha$ ), and (iv) how they move (WiFi contact probability, e).
 We index users by i, time slots by t, and deadlines by d.
-Assuming that the monopoly provider knows users' attributes and strategies a priori, we model a market model based on a two-stage sequential game (e.g. Stackelberg game).
-At the first stage, the provider decides on the pricing parameters (p)(for a fixed pricing scheme, which we will describe later) as a leader, and at the second stage, each user is a price-taker as a follower and chooses the 3G+WiFi traffic volume x.
-Our analysis and numerical results are carried out based on the equilibrium of this game.
-We describe the detailed network, traffic, and market models in the following subsections.We summarize major notations in Table I.
+Assuming that the single provider knows users' attributes and strategies a priori, we model a market model based on a two-stage sequential game (e.g. Stackelberg game).
+At the first stage, the provider decides on the pricing parameters (p)

-TABLE I SUMMARY OF MAJOR NOTATION
+TABLE I